 The Halifax Rowing Club brings together people who enjoy the sport of rowing and who want to learn.
 The purpose of the Club is to provide recreational and competitive rowing in our community and to encourage participation in the sport.
 Anyone can become a member of the Club upon completion of a membership form and payment of the Club fees.
 No rowing experience is required.
 The club is open from the beginning of May until the end of October.

-The HRC is currently running programs designed for the beginner, intermediate and advanced rowers interested in fun, fitness, recreation and/or competition.
+The Halifax Rowing Club is currently running programs designed for the beginner, intermediate and advanced rowers interested in fun, fitness, recreation and/or competition.
 Our competitive rowers row in regattas in Nova Scotia, New Brunswick, Quebec, Ontario and Northeastern U.S.A.
 Interested recreational rowers may also compete in many regattas throughout the rowing season.

-HRC also offers an adaptive rowing program for rowers with disabilities.
+HRC also offers an Para-Rowing program for rowers with disabilities.

 Rowing on the Northwest Arm